 DATA PROCESSING ADDENDUM

-This Data Processing Addendum (“DPA”) is an agreement between ___[PROCESSOR]____ (including its Affiliates) (collectively, “Processor”) and BEAR FRANCHISING, LLC and its family of brands (collectively, “Controller”) and is annexed to and supplements our [MASTER SERVICES AGREEMENT], Privacy Policies and any and all agreements governing such agreements (collectively, the “Terms of Service”) when the GDPR applies to your use of Processor’s services to process Controller Data.
+This Data Processing Addendum (“DPA”) is an agreement between ___[PROCESSOR]____ (including its Affiliates) (collectively, “Processor”) and BEAR COGNITION, INC. and its family of brands (collectively, “Controller”) and is annexed to and supplements our [MASTER SERVICES AGREEMENT], Privacy Policies and any and all agreements governing such agreements (collectively, the “Terms of Service”) when the GDPR applies to your use of Processor’s services to process Controller Data.
 Unless otherwise defined in this DPA or in the Agreement, all capitalized terms used in this DPA will have the meanings given to them in Section 17 of this DPA.

 1. Data Processing.